 Since the cup has no flavor packet attached to it, the cooking of this ramen is as usual;

 Pour boiling water, close the lid, and wait for 3 minutes.

 Once I removed the lid, a tantalizing garlic aroma instantly wafted out.

 The broth is like a white stew, but not that thick and lightly seasoned.
 It was very flavorful and moderately garlicky.

 Overall, the soup tasted so good that (after I finished eating the noodles) I added white rice to the cup and enjoyed it as a risotto.

 Based on the ingredient list on the side of the cup,

-Lastly, based on the ingredient list, the soup base of this cup ramen consists of lard, garlic, onion, pepper, parsley, celery, sugars, salt, creaming powder, starch, cheese powder, dairy product, wheat, powdered soy sauce, chicken seasoning, and butter oil.
+the soup base consists of lard, garlic, onion, pepper, parsley, celery, sugars, salt, creaming powder, starch, cheese powder, dairy products, wheat, powdered soy sauce, chicken seasoning, and butter oil.